 I June (17.6.18) and caught my first Dover sole to black lug with 2 more following it.
 I once caught a PB red kite with a 10 foot tail, first and hopefully last one of those!
 It really can throw anything up though, I’ve seen a few stonking bass.
-Smoothhounds, thornbacks and the regular Dab, flounder, Whiting, Bass, doggies, lesser weaver even tope pups.
+Smoothhounds, Thornbacks Rays and the regular Dab, flounder, Whiting, Bass, doggies, Lesser Weaver even Tope pups.
 Plaice in summer, Cod in winter with the odd good size one showing up.

 It can be fished 2-3 hours up and the same down dependent on how big a tide it is.
 One evening the tide had left the base of the wall and 3 of us were still pulling out whiting in plague numbers!
 The back of the wall where you are fishing is basically one long bench, most take there tripods but if your travelling light a cloth on the wall should stop any scratches to your rods and saves on a bit of weight if your not in the car.

 Unless the weather ie wind is right up then you don’t need huge gripper leads.
 The fishing is onto a sandy bottom so pretty much snag free fishing.